 That is, to put it bluntly, civil disobedience, disruption, law breaking.

 Already the sponsors have held three working sessions to train their faithful to practice civil disobedience.
 Already they have done three trial runs.
-In May, protestors in the gallery stopped the business of the Vermont House, the leadership of which suspended the session to express sympathy with the views of the protestors.
+In May, protesters in the gallery stopped the business of the Vermont House, the leadership of which suspended the session to express sympathy with the views of the protesters.

-In Brattleboro, protestors blocked the popular “Strolling of the Heifers” parade.
+In Brattleboro, protesters blocked the popular “Strolling of the Heifers” parade.
 Progressive Lt.
 Gov. David Zuckerman, on the reviewing stand, expressed his solidarity with their views while asking them to relocate their protest off of the parade route.
 Then on Aug.
-1, climate protestors paralyzed traffic for an hour in the heart of downtown Montpelier, until escorted away by police.
+1, climate protesters paralyzed traffic for an hour in the heart of downtown Montpelier, until escorted away by police.
 No arrests were made.

 Motivated and emboldened, the climate strikers, sincerely concerned about what they have been told is the looming extinction of the human race, are now upping the ante.
 They will turn scientifically clueless teenagers loose to stop people from getting to and from work, attending meetings and making deliveries, and showing up for their medical appointments.

 Citizens have every right to make their case through State House rallies, information booths, public meetings, media postings and political activity.
 They have the right, in my view, to disobediently protest oppression, humiliation and injustice as Rosa Parks did when she was arrested and fined for remaining seated in the white section of that Montgomery bus.